antares0811/uB_CardiacSeg/README.md

-# Supervised and Semi-Supervised 3D Cardiac Segmentation
+# AUTOMATIC MRI CARDIAC MULTI-STRUCTURE SEGMENTATION AND DIAGNOSIS: FROM SUPERVISED TO SEMI-SUPERVISED LEARNING
-by Huy T. Nguyen
+by Huy T. Nguyen and Thi-Thu-Khiet Dang et.al.
 ## Introduction
 Official code for Professor Stephanie Bricq's project.
-This repo also can be used for later publication purpose.
+This repo also can be used for later publication purposes.
 ## Requirements
-This repository is based on PyTorch 1.8.0, CUDA 11.1 and Python 3.6.13.
+This repository is based on PyTorch 1.8.0, CUDA 11.1, and Python 3.6.13.
 All experiments in our paper were conducted on NVIDIA GeForce RTX 3090 GPU with an identical experimental setting.
 ## Usage
-I have provided `code`, `data_split` and `models` for LA and ACDC dataset.
+We have provided `code`, `data_split`, and `models` for LA and ACDC datasets.

 To train a supervised model,
 ```